julijakvetna/ai-ba-assistant/README.md

 # 📋 AI Business Analyst Assistant

-Welcome to **AI BA Assistant** — your AI-powered helper to speed up Business Analyst tasks.
+Welcome to **AI BA Assistant** — an AI-powered helper designed to simplify and automate Business Analyst tasks.

 ---